Navigating G-Books® in Adobe Reader

 (Choose View | Fit Page, then choose View | Page Layout | Single Page—you can also click the Bookmarks or Pages tab along the left edge of Reader if you want to expand (or close) the navigation pane)

-If the type is too small to read comfortably fitting entire
+If the type is still too small to read comfortably in

 Once you've chosen your view, navigating is easy.